-On Monday evening, Duchess of Cambridge was a bit nervous and quite excited.
+On Monday evening, The Duchess of Cambridge was a bit nervous and quite excited.
 Her hard work of many months – her garden ‘Back to Nature‘ was on display at one of the most prominent events of the British Royal calendar – the RHS Chelsea Flower Show.

 Delighted Duchess backed by her husband Prince William, proudly introduced her garden to the Queen and the members of the Royal family.
 It was announced in January this year that Duchess has been co-designing a garden named ‘Back to Nature’ that will be displayed at the Chelsea Flower Show.

 It was not just the Duchess who was overjoyed.
 We all the royal watchers were given equally happy treats one after another.
 Palace shared the Duchess’ private visits to the garden to finalize the details last week.
 Then on Saturday, we got beautiful pictures of the whole Cambridge clan enjoying the time in Duchess’ garden.
 Then on Monday morning before the final reveal, Duchess again visited the garden with school children.

 Giving all of us a beautiful gift, Palace shared a video of Prince George, Princess Charlotte and Prince Louis having time of their life at Mummy’s garden.
 George even gave his Mummy 20 out of 10 for the beautiful garden.

-Inspired from both of Cambridge residences – Kensington Palace and Anmer Hall, as well as the Duchess’ Childhood and her kid’s life, this woodland garden is a place to retreat from the world, to play, learn and discover as well as create special family memories.
+Inspired by both Cambridge residences – Kensington Palace and Anmer Hall, as well as the Duchess’ Childhood and her kid’s life, this woodland garden is a place to retreat from the world, to play, learn and discover as well as create special family memories.

 About the garden, the RHS said, “The treehouse, the centrepiece of the garden, is constructed from a beautiful tree with a high platform clad in staghorn oak.
 A swing seat hangs from the branches, creating a place for children and families to play together.
 A waterfall and stream offer places to paddle, relax and build dams, while a hollow log presents a challenge of learning to balance as well as to climb“.